-The average interest rate on U.S. public debt has risen to decade highs, at the same time that U.S. government spending has ballooned.
-Treasury rates are set by the market - including supply and demand for Treasuries themselves.
-This means that higher U.S. government bond issuance - including issuance required to finance debts - impacts rates, all else equal.
+• The average interest rate on U.S. public debt has risen to a decade high, all while U.S. government spending has ballooned.
+Treasury rates, which are set by the market, are impacted by the supply and demand for Treasuries.
+This means that higher U.S. government issuance - including issuance required to finance existing debt - impacts rates, all else equal.

-Between higher interest rates and growing debt levels, total interest payments have risen rapidly in the past few years and now exceed the amount spent on the (previously) largest portion of the U.S. federal budget: defense.
-As interest payments mount, the U.S. may be forced to reduce its spending (fiscal austerity) or raise revenue (taxes) to pay down debt, or to pursue higher growth (and higher inflation) policies to reduce debt burden in real terms.
+Between higher interest rates and growing debt levels, total interest payments have risen rapidly and now exceed the amount spent on the (previously) largest portion of the U.S. federal budget: defense.
+As interest payments mount, the U.S. may be forced to reduce its spending (fiscal austerity) or raise revenue (taxes) to pay down debt, or pursue higher growth (and higher inflation) policies to reduce debt burden in real terms.